frankhinek/Autopilot-TensorFlow/README.md

 #### Evaluate the Model Using a Live Webcam Feed
 If you have a dash-mounted video camera that is connected to your computer you can use `run.py` to evaluate the trained model using the captured frames to see what steering wheel positions it predicts.
+I have not tested this code that was forked from Sully Chen's repository, so you may need to make some modifications.
 * `python run.py` to run the model on a live webcam feed

-#### Retrain the Model Using the Prerecorded Training Dataset
-* `python train.py` to re-train the model
-* To visualize training using Tensorboard use `tensorboard --logdir=./logs`, then open http://0.0.0.0:6006/ in your web browser.

 ## Credits
 This repository was forked from [SullyChen/Autopilot-TensorFlow](https://github.com/SullyChen/Autopilot-TensorFlow), modified to support TensorFlow 1.0, and expanded with additional documentation.
 Full credit for the original code goes to [Sully Chen](https://github.com/SullyChen).
+Additional code and comments from [Tomi Maila](https://github.com/tmaila/autopilot)'s repository.